Home » Departments » Health » Services » Refugee Health

 Immunizations

 Refugee clients receive an assessment of their immunization history and status.
-As indicated, immunizations are given to bring both adults and children in compliance with US standards.
+Immunizations are given to bring both adults and children in compliance with US standards.

 Lead Screenings